Third Party Services

 Medical School E-Transcripts

-The Board accepts electronic transcripts from Scrip-Safe, Parchment, and the National Student Clearinghouse.
+The Board accepts electronic transcripts from Scrip-Safe, Parchment, Credentials Solutions, Inc., and the National Student Clearinghouse.
 If your medical school participates in these programs, you may order medical education transcripts and designate the Medical Board of California as the recipient.
-All electronic transcripts must be submitted to firstname.lastname@example.org.
+All electronic transcripts must be submitted to email@example.com.

 The Board does not mandate the use of these online services and is providing this information as a convenience to applicants.
-Electronic transcripts will not be accepted from applicants.
+Electronic transcripts will not be accepted if submitted by the applicant rather than the medical school.

 Translators accredited by the American Translators Association (ATA): The Board recommends, but does not require, that applicants with non-English academic credentials use one of the translators accredited by the ATA for translation.
 The ATA accredits individual translators by examination.
 Although accreditation is available only to individuals, ATA membership includes not only individuals, but companies that employ accredited translators.
 The translator who prepares the translation must sign the translation and declaration in the presence of a Notary Public, unless the translation is a service provided by a known translation agency, which affixes the document with its own official seal.
 ATA membership includes accredited translators residing in the U.S., Canada, Mexico, and overseas.
 Although the ATA does not make referrals, a listing of accredited translators and member companies is available through its website at atanet.org.
 The ATA may be reached by phone at 703-683-6100 or by e-mail at firstname.lastname@example.org.